David Lean's Letter to the Academy, Berkely Hotel, London

 Lean was made a Fellow of the Academy in 1974 and knighted in 1984.
 He died in 1991.
 The David Lean Lecture is held annually to convey expert insight from the world’s leading filmmakers.

-In the late 1960s David Lean typed a letter to the members of the Academy.
+In the late 1960s Sir David Lean typed a letter to the members of the Academy.

 Using the typewriter in which he had written the screenplays for many of his award-winning films, the letter outlines Lean’s feelings about donating profits from his films ”Kwai” and ”Zhivago” to the British Film Academy, before describing the early vision of the Academy.

-The original letter is on permanent loan from the David Lean Foundation and is currently displayed on the second floor of 195 Piccadilly , where Academy Members regularly watch films, eat, drink and talk with their fellow industry peers – just as Lean and his colleagues imagined.
+The original letter was on permanent loan from the David Lean Foundation and was displayed on the second floor of 195 Piccadilly prior to its refurbishment, where Academy Members regularly watch films, eat, drink and talk with their fellow industry peers – just as Lean and his colleagues imagined.

 "I would like to put down my reasons for choosing